angular/angular/aio/content/guide/service-worker-devops.md

 <!-- vale Angular.Google_Acronyms = NO -->

-Also included in the `@angular/service-worker` NPM package is a small script `safety-worker.js`, which when loaded un-registers itself from the browser and remove the service worker caches.
+A small script, `safety-worker.js`, is also included in the `@angular/service-worker` NPM package.
+When loaded, it un-registers itself from the browser and removes the service worker caches.
 This script can be used as a last resort to get rid of unwanted service workers already installed on client pages.

 <!-- vale Angular.Google_Acronyms = YES -->